“Learning and growing together”

 We also hold social activities throughout the school year that are well attended.
 Please see Friends of Pitcheroak page for further information.

 Every term each Key Stage invite the parents and carers into school for a shared experience.
 To see the long-term plan for parent/carer engagement please click on the link.
-Parent Engagement 4 year cycle…
+Parent/ Carer Engagement 4 year cycle…

 A newsletter is sent home on a regular basis detailing activities completed and forthcoming events.
 Please see the ‘Newsletters’ section.